 My name is Evan Rapoport and I’m a rapid evaluator of moonshots, startup mentor, storyteller, photographer, and outdoor enthusiast.
 I live in the San Francisco Bay Area and was previously in Hawaii, Virginia, and New York.

-I’m a Product Manager at Google[x], which is Google’s “moonshot factory” that explores new products outside of the company’s core business areas.
+I’m a Product Manager on the Rapid Evaluation team at Google[x], which is Google’s “moonshot factory” that explores new products outside of the company’s core business areas.
 We look for products that can address a global problem via a radical solution that requires a breakthrough technology.
 I’m part of an incredible team that rapidly evaluates new moonshot ideas.

 Before moving to California in 2011, I lived by the beach in Kailua, Hawaii.
 I built and designed map-based tracking solutions for adventure travelers, ocean-focused hands-on learning tools for STEM education, and brain-computer interfaces for severely disabled individuals.
 These efforts were funded by DARPA, NSF, and NOAA.

 I’m also building a bridge between Silicon Valley and Hawaii.
 Not literally.